Dear Experts,

 Furthermore, was there a clause on the liabilities for the revocation of the offer letter?
 If this clause was not mentioned, then on what grounds will you file a lawsuit?

-Occasionally, the candidates accept the offer letter and later then back out.
+Occasionally, the candidates accept the offer letter and later back out.
 To avoid this last-minute no-show, the companies have started inserting the revocation clause as well as the clause on "no-show".
 This is called "Liquidated Damage (LD)".
-In your case please check the offer letter properly for the LD clause.
+In your case, please check the offer letter properly for the LD clause.

 In the meantime, request the HR professional to send you a proper letter on the revocation of the job offer.
 Explain to him that the revocation of the job offer will create an employment gap in your career.
 To explain this gap, a letter on withdrawal of the job offer will come in handy.